 (f) Board Matters

-On an annual and collective basis, the Board will self-assess its own performance, effectiveness, processes, conflict of interests and directorships held.
+On an annual basis, the Board will perform an assessment of the effectiveness of the Board, the Audit Committee and each Director.
 Directors may serve on a number of other boards, and are expected to set aside adequate time for their oversight of matters relating to the Company.

-The remuneration policies and practices of the Company, including employee share schemes, are guided by the AIA Group, and do not create incentives for excessive or inappropriate risk-taking behavior.
+The remuneration policies and practices of the Company, including employee share schemes, are guided by the AIA Group.
 The independent non-executive Directors receive fees at market rates, and the Directors do not have immediate family members who are employees of the Company and whose remuneration exceeds S$50,000 during the year.

 On remuneration disclosures, the Board considers them to be disadvantageous to the Company’s interests, given the sensitivity, competitive pressures locally and regionally, and unique disparities in compensation practices in the financial industry.

 The Board consists of seven (7) members, three (3) of whom are independent non-executive Directors.
-The Directors collectively possess a diversity of skills and core competencies such as actuarial, business, finance, insurance, investment and human resources, as well as knowledge of the Company and financial industry.
-They have wide experiences in leadership and management positions, track records in the private and public sectors, and involved in strategies and operations in Singapore and regionally.
+The Directors collectively possess a diversity of skills and core competencies such as actuarial, business, finance, insurance, investment and management, as well as knowledge of the Company and financial industry.
+Their wide experience in leadership and management positions have them in good stead to lead the Company.

 (a) Chairman and Chief Executive